-Our canine furbabies have caused us untold stress and worries for constantly ingesting items that are inedible.
-Several of the bits and pieces consumed by dogs are made of dangerous chemicals, but there are still a few that merely portend a physical danger such as obstruction.
-A good example of items that might cause an obstruction in dogs is pencil; however, there is no cause for alarm as most of the modern pencils are totally non-toxic, and contain no chemicals that may represent a danger to your furry friend.
-But then, your pup’s digestive tract may suffer from the action as it can give rise to a plethora of problems.
+Our canine furbabies can cause us untold stress and worry for ingesting items that are inedible.
+Sometimes, some of the bits and pieces consumed by dogs can be made of dangerous chemicals, but there are also objects that merely portend a physical danger such as obstruction.
+A good example of items that might cause an obstruction in dogs is a pencil; however, there is no cause for alarm as most of the modern pencils are totally non-toxic and contain no chemicals that may represent a danger to your furry friend.
+Still, your pup’s digestive tract may suffer from the action as it can give rise to a plethora of problems.
 This writeup is poised to x-ray the dangers of dogs consuming pencils, including the best action to take in such situations.

 My Dog Ate a Pencil: What Should I Do